junxit/us-congress-bills-112/metadata.md

 - 2012-06-01 — Introduced in House
 - 2012-06-01 — Introduced in House
 - 2012-06-01 — Referred to the House Committee on Oversight and Government Reform.
+- 2012-06-05 — Committee on Oversight and Government discharged.
+- 2012-06-05 — Committee on Oversight and Government discharged.
+- 2012-06-05 — Considered by unanimous consent. (consideration: CR H3444)
+- 2012-06-05 — Motion to reconsider laid on the table Agreed to without objection.
+- 2012-06-05 — Mr. Cole asked unanimous consent to discharge from committee and consider.
+- 2012-06-05 — On passage Passed without objection. (text: CR H3444)
+- 2012-06-05 — Passed/agreed to in House: On passage Passed without objection.(text: CR H3444)